Clifton Williams (composer)

-[James] Clifton Williams, Jr. (26 March 1923 Traskwood, Arkansas — 12 February 1976 Miami, Florida) was an American composer, pianist, French hornist, mellophonist, music theorist, conductor, and teacher.
+James Clifton Williams, Jr. (26 March 1923 Traskwood, Arkansas — 12 February 1976 Miami, Florida) was an American composer, pianist, French hornist, mellophonist, music theorist, conductor, and teacher.
 Williams was known by symphony patrons as a virtuoso French hornist with the symphony orchestras of Baton Rouge, New Orleans, Houston, Oklahoma City, Austin, and San Antonio.
 The young composer was honored with performances of Peace, A Tone Poem and A Southwestern Overture by the Houston and Oklahoma City symphony orchestras, respectively.
 He remains widely known as one of America's accomplished composers for the wind ensemble and band repertory.

 Education

 Williams began playing French horn, piano, and mellophone in his childhood and played in the band at Little Rock High School.
 His senior class of 600 voted him as most outstanding in artistry, talent, and versatility.

-Williams was graduated from Louisiana State University (B.M., 1947), where he was a pupil of Helen L. Gunderson (1893–1988).
+Williams graduated from Louisiana State University (B.M., 1947), where he was a pupil of Helen L. Gunderson.
 He then attended the Eastman School of Music (M.M., 1949), where he studied with Bernard Rogers and Howard Hanson.
 It was Hanson who counseled Williams to write for wind band rather than the orchestra, advising him that he would get larger audiences, and a larger range of organizations to perform his music, by doing so.

 During his post-war studies at Louisiana State University, Williams joined the fraternity Phi Mu Alpha Sinfonia, the largest and oldest musical fraternity in America.
 Later he would honor the fraternity with a symphonic concert march, The Sinfonians, that remains a staple of the concert band repertory today.